By Ken Lay

 “It was a big honor,” said Heifner, who started her career as a sixth grader at Jefferson Middle School in Jefferson City.
 “I didn’t really know how much it meant but it was a big honor.”

-Heifner, who also runs track at Carter, has a passion for the game of basketball and the sport was not pushed upon her.
+Heifner, who also runs track at Carter, has a passion for the game of basketball.

 “I like to play basketball and I play basketball and then I go back and play basketball again,” she said.
 “My parents always pushed me to do what I wanted to do and not what they wanted me to do.